Atlantic City Domestic Violence Attorney

 The criminal defense attorneys of Weinstock Levin are here to help you.
 Attorney Ed Weinstock has experience as a prosecutor and is a certified criminal trial lawyer.
 He has the skill and insight into the criminal law process to help you get through it.

 Domestic violence charges are extremely damaging to you.
 You can face time in prison and significant personal consequences.
-What you want from an attorney is simple.
+What you want from a domestic violence attorney is simple.
 You want your attorney to be:

 - Aggressive: There is no downside to having an aggressive defense willing to take every available step to secure an acquittal.

-- Honest: A defense attorney does what’s right for you, so having one honest enough to tell you when your chances aren’t great will help you in the long run.
+- Honest: A domestic violence defense attorney does what’s right for you, so having one honest enough to tell you when your chances aren’t great will help you in the long run.

-- Experienced: An experienced attorney can help guide you through the process with efficiency and skill.
+- Experienced: An experienced domestic violence attorney can help guide you through the process with efficiency and skill.

 An honest, experienced assessment of your case will substantially impact what you choose to do as your next step.